SobrioRiot/Mullvad-VPN-Installer-for-Linux/README.md

 To learn more about Mullvad VPN's security features, please visit the [Security](https://mullvad.net/en/help/security/) page on the Mullvad VPN website.

+### Bridge mode

+Mullvad VPN supports Bridge mode, which allows you to connect to the VPN through an already established internet connection.

+To learn more about Mullvad VPN's Bridge mode, please visit the [Bridge mode](https://mullvad.net/en/help/bridge/) page on the Mullvad VPN website.

 ### Multihop

 Mullvad VPN supports Multihop connections, which allows you to route your traffic through multiple servers, increasing your privacy and security.